 The Himachal government organizes 20 fairs and festivals in the state at present time.
-These fairs are related to social, religious or educational matters.
+These festivals of himachal pradesh are related to social, religious or educational matters.
 They organized these fairs for integrating social matters for economic sustenance and survival of culture.
 They kept at such a time when people are mostly free from household works.
 These festivals are generally attended by those who wants to carry the legacy and rituals given by their ancestors to future generation.
 Here, every festival is celebrated in a peaceful way.
 The fairs give people an opportunity to buy and sell things.

-Halda Festival : Welcome New Year
+Halda Festival in Lahaul Spiti : Welcome New Year

 This festival is celebrated with great enthusiasm and dedicated to the goddess of wealth, Shashikar Apa.
 It marks the celebration of New Year.
 Lamas decides the actual date of celebration.
 The people belong to Lahaul district come together and enjoy the musical performance.
 They always chose a different site to perform the ritual of burning branches of a cedar tree for bonfire.
 This is the significance of their unity.
 It is popular in the valleys of River Bhaga and River Chandra.